yclas/documentation/digital-ocean-vultr-linode.md

 ---
-title:  How to install Open Classifieds on Digital Ocean, VULTR or Linode
+title:  How to install Yclas Self Hosted on Digital Ocean, VULTR or Linode
 date:   2015-08-10 10:26:48
 categories: Install
 tags: [Install]